phpredis/phpredis/README.markdown

 ### lRange, lGetRange
 -----
-Returns the specified elements of the list stored at the specified key in the range [start, end]. start and stop are interpretated as indices:
+_**Description**_: Returns the specified elements of the list stored at the specified key in the range [start, end]. start and stop are interpretated as indices:
 0 the first element, 1 the second ...
 -1 the last element, -2 the penultimate ...